brucedkyle/architectures/docs/sustainability/timeliness.md

-# Inventory Optimization - Product Timeliness
+# Inventory Optimization - Product timeliness

 Foods and ingredients expire or become unusable at some point.
 Manufactured parts and goods also experience decay and deterioriation.
 Each of these may be measured.